Guide to studying Paramedic Science

 - Make sure equipment and records are of a high standard

 As a paramedic, you’ll often work in an ambulance in a pair with an emergency care assistant or technician.
-You could be working alone on a bicycle or motorbike or give advice over the phone from a control room.
+You could be working alone on a bicycle or motorbike or advise over the phone from a control room.
 You’ll work closely with the police and fire and rescue services, as well as other healthcare professionals like doctors, therapists, nurses and specialists.

 Paramedics are based at an ambulance station but spend a lot of time on the road, working in all environments and weather conditions.
 A working week is typically 37.5 hours, which often includes nights, weekends, early starts and bank holidays.
 There is also on-call work.